haikelfazzani/min-captcha/Readme.md

 <pre><code>
 <b>Note :</b> if you change the number of characters (nbChar)
-then the randString property is required because it will use getRndString({nbChar : 5}) by default.
+then the "randString" property is required because it will use getRndString({nbChar : 5}) by default.

 <b>example : </b>